davidechicco/BiomedicalDataScience/README.md

 ## License
 All the files of this repository are publically and openly available under the GPL-3 license.

+## Article
+More information about this study can be found in the following article:

+> Davide Chicco,  Vasco Coelho, "A teaching proposal for a short course on biomedical data science", _PLOS Computational Biology_, 2025, in press.

 ## Contacts
 The lesson contents and software code were designed and developed by [Davide Chicco](https://www.DavideChicco.it).
 Questions should be addressed to davidechicco(AT)davidechicco.it